St George’s Day: 11 facts about England's patron saint

 Later, Edward III, hoping to revive the glories of his grandfather’s reign, founded the Order of the Garter under the patronage of St George.

 St George appeared to the English army at the battle of Agincourt in 1415

 King Henry V (r 1413–22) was especially devoted to St George, as is reflected in William Shakespeare’s play.
 The idea later arose that St George had actually appeared to the English during the battle of Agincourt in 1415, which was a stunning victory for them against the French.

 The Reformation was not kind to St George

 Even King Edward VI himself mocked the legend as improbable.
 But the poet Edmund Spenser, among others, kept George’s legend alive as a romantic and nationalistic story.
 And it is one that shows no signs of losing its appeal.

-Jonathan Good’s The Cult of St George in Medieval England (Boydell & Brewer) was recently updated, and is now available in paperback.
-To find out more, click here.
+Jonathan Good is the author of The Cult of St George in Medieval England (Boydell & Brewer)